openstack-archive/nova-docker/README.rst

   source openrc demo

-The name of the image in Glance should be explicitly set to the same name as the image as it is known to Docker.
-In the example above, an image has been tagged in Docker as 'busybox'.
-Matching this is the '--name busybox' argument to *glance image-create*.
-If these names do not align, the image will not be bootable.
+Previosly, the name of the image in Glance should be explicitly set to the same name as the image as it is known to Docker.
+However, this is not true anymore, as now booting images is based on the image's ID.

 **Note:** There should be a long lived process running in the docker image, otherwise the instance will not be able to spawn successfully.
 This can be